pikelet-lang/pikelet/book/README.md

 This should update/initialize the submodule, update the npm dependencies, and copy the minified highlighting source to the proper directory.
-Note that this is an optional step for developing locally - the CI pipline will take care of building and deploying this automatically.
+Note that this is an optional step for developing locally - the CI pipeline will take care of building and deploying this automatically.

 [mdbook-custom-highlighting-issue]: https://github.com/rust-lang-nursery/mdBook/issues/657